sxs-collaboration/spectre/docs/MainSite/Installation.md

     running the code.
-  * If you exit the container (e.g. ctrl-d), your compilation directories are still saved, as is the patch that you have applied to /work/charm or any other changes to the container that you have made.
+  * If you exit the container (e.g. ctrl-d), your compilation directories are still saved, as is the patch that you have applied to /work/charm and any other changes to the container that you have made.
     To restart the container, try the following commands (you may need `sudo`):
-    1. `docker ps -a` # lists all containers and their CONTAINER_IDs:
+    1. `docker ps -a` # lists all containers and their CONTAINER_IDs and CONTAINER_NAMEs:
-    2. `docker restart CONTAINER_ID` # Restarts your container
+    2. `docker start -i CONTAINER_NAME` or `docker start -i CONTAINER_ID` # Restarts your container
-    3. `docker attach CONTAINER_ID` # Resumes your /bin/bash shell
-  * You can run more than one shell in the same container.
+  * You can run more than one shell in the same container, for instance one shell for compiling with gcc and another for compiling with clang.
-    To add a new one, run `docker exec -it CONTAINER_ID /bin/bash` from a terminal outside the container.
+    To add a new shell, run `docker exec -it CONTAINER_NAME /bin/bash` (or `docker exec -it CONTAINER_ID /bin/bash`) from a terminal outside the container.
   * In step 3 above, the `-v SPECTRE_ROOT:SPECTRE_ROOT` maps the directory SPECTRE_ROOT outside the container to SPECTRE_ROOT inside the container.